demisto/content/Packs/PaloAltoNetworksAIOps/Integrations/PaloAltoNetworksAIOps/README.md

 Palo Alto Networks Best Practice Assessment (BPA) analyzes NGFW and Panorama configurations and compares them to the best practices.
-This integration was integrated and tested with version from March 2024 of PaloAltoNetworksAIOps.
+This integration was integrated and tested with the March 2024 version of PaloAltoNetworksAIOps.

 ## Configure Palo Alto Networks AIOps on Cortex XSOAR